Florida Child Support Calculator

 As mentioned earlier, a child support order can be modified with prior approval from the Court.
 The Court will have to be advised about the time-sharing schedule change.
 This is necessary in cases where the child is spending more time and lives with the non-custodial parent than the custodial parent.
 In such instances, the amount of child support will have to be recalculated.
 The new amount is calculated considering the changing number of overnights, which changes the amount of child support.
 The new amount replaces the existing amount after recalculations.

-Reduction in Child Support Payment on spending more time with the child
+Reduction in Child Support Payment

 The amount of child support provided can be substantially reduced by spending more time with the child.
 The method of calculation of child support complies with the Guidelines provided by the State of Florida.
 The Guidelines take into account the time spent by each parent on the child.
 The guidelines then base the child support amount in terms of income and the number of overnights.
 The more number of overnights that are spent on the child by a parent, the less the child support obligation he or she needs to pay.
 In other words, the amount of time spent with the child will have an inversely proportional effect on the parent’s child support obligation.